-We have audited the financial statements of the business-type activities and the discretely presented component unit of Fitchburg State University (a department of the Commonwealth of Massachusetts) as of and for the year ended June 30, 2018, and the related notes to the financial statements, which collectively comprise Fitchburg State University's basic financial statements, and our report thereon dated November 6, 2018, which included emphasis of matters paragraphs and which appears on page 3, expressed unmodified opinions on those financial statements.
-Our audit was conducted for the purpose of forming opinions on the 2018 financial statements as a whole.
-The accompanying schedule of expenditures of federal awards is presented for purposes of additional analysis as required by Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards ("Uniform Guidance"), and is not a required part of the 2018 financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the 2018 financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the 2018 financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the 2018 financial statements or to the 2018 financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the schedule of expenditures of federal awards is fairly stated in all material respects in relation to the 2018 financial statements as a whole.
+We have audited the financial statements of the business-type activities and the discretely presented component unit of Fitchburg State University (a department of the Commonwealth of Massachusetts) as of and for the year ended June 30, 2019, and the related notes to the financial statements, which collectively comprise Fitchburg State University's basic financial statements, and our report thereon dated November 5, 2019, which included an emphasis of matter paragraph as indicated on page 3, expressed unmodified opinions on those financial statements.
+Our audit was conducted for the purpose of forming opinions on the 2019 financial statements as a whole.
+The accompanying schedule of expenditures of federal awards is presented for purposes of additional analysis as required by Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards ("Uniform Guidance"), and is not a required part of the 2019 financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the 2019 financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the 2019 financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the 2019 financial statements or to the 2019 financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the schedule of expenditures of federal awards is fairly stated in all material respects in relation to the 2019 financial statements as a whole.

+CohnReynickZZF

-Boston, Massachusetts November 6, 2018
+Boston, Massachusetts

+November 5, 2019